Annual Statement for the Governing Body of Stanhope Primary School

 The relationship between the Governing Body, the Senior Leadership Team and all the staff is based on trust, respect and support.
 The results of which are a good education with many aspects of the school being outstanding.
 This continues to serve as a highly successful model with continued improvement in pupil progress, pupil attainment and pupil well-being.

-- The attainment in KS2 was WELL ABOVE the national average at expected level in reading, writing and maths.
-The combined percentage of pupil attaining the expected level in reading, writing and maths at KS2 was 89%, well about national level, which was 65%
+- The attainment in KS2 was ABOVE the national average at expected level in reading, writing and maths.
+The combined percentage of pupil attaining the expected level in reading, writing and maths at KS2 was 83% and 13% at Greater Depth

 - At KS2 those pupils identified as pupil premium was above national averages and they performed as well as all other children, demonstrating the school’s use of pupil premium funding it utilised well.